fogWraith/Hotline/Docs/Janus/Plugins/README.md

 # Janus Plugin System

+> Last updated: September 9, 2026

-Janus includes a server-side scripting system powered by **Lua 5.1** (via [gopher-lua](https://github.com/yuin/gopher-lua)).
-Plugins are plain `.lua` files that react to server events — chat messages, connections, file transfers, and more; through a simple hook-based API.
+Janus includes a server-side scripting system powered by **Lua 5.1**.
+Plugins are plain `.lua` files that react to server events — chat messages, connections, file transfers and more — through a simple hook-based API.

 ## Overview